Harphies/my-webiste/src/pages/post_28/index.md

 ```

 Stage2: Ingress Annotations and Apply to the cluster
-Create the ingress file and kubectl apply it to your cluster or apply it to the cluster with terraform
+Create the ingress file and apply it to the cluster

 ```
 apiVersion: networking.k8s.io/v1